Our Cruelty Free Wool

 Most Australian sheep farmers prevent this happening through the process of mulesing.

-So, what exactly is mulesing?
+So what exactly is mulesing?

-The RSPCA say, "Mulesing is a painful procedure that involves cutting crescent-shaped flaps of skin from around a lamb's breech and tail using sharp shears designed specifically for this purpose.
-The resulting wound, when healed, creates an area of bare, stretched scar tissue".
+The RSPCA say, "Mulesing is a painful procedure that involves cutting crescent shaped flaps of skin from around a lamb's breech and tail using sharp shears designed

 The rough, bare skin cannot be penetrated by flies or blowflies, meaning the lamb should not be affected by flystrike.